The Bose Portable Speaker Is Excellent

 So, while the TV performs better for this scene, the Portable Speaker performs better for the remaining three scenes I tested.
 It’s not just the number of scenes where each outperforms the other but also the extent of the outperformance: when the Portable Speaker outperforms the TV, it does so significantly.
 It’s immediately apparent.
 On the other hand, when the TV outperforms the Portable Speaker, it does so subtly.

+Even when it recognises the wake word and lights up, or when I press the button, it often doesn’t respond and gives an error: (Specifically, it blinks amber at the top and bottom multiple times.
+Thinking it’s going into low-power mode when it’s on battery where the Wifi connection is powered off till needed, I left it plugged in, but it didn’t help.
 I wondered if it was a Wifi range problem, so I moved it closer to the router hoping it will work reliably (despite the Echo Dot handling the previous room just fine) but it didn’t help.
 Besides, AirPlay still works, so it’s not a Wifi problem.
+Resetting the device by holding down ⏯ for 10 seconds didn’t improve anything.)

 What if you want an even smaller speaker than the Portable Speaker?
 Then, buy the Sonos Roam 1, which is the best speaker for its size that I’ve tested.
 You can toss it in your backpack without thinking.
 You can place it vertically (in which case the sound goes level) or horizontally (in which case the sound angles up).
 But there’s insufficient bass, so it lacks strength even when the bass is set to full.
 Its maximum volume is also low, so if you’re in a hyper mood, it doesn’t work.
 I wouldn’t buy it, because the music is unsatisfying to listen to.